Dundalli

 Dundalli (c.
-1820 – 5 January 1855) was an Aboriginal lawman who figured prominently in accounts of conflict between European settlers and indigenous aboriginal peoples in the area of Brisbane in South East Queensland.
-Traditionally described as a murderer, savage and terrorist, he is now thought variously to have been a guerilla leader or to have coordinated a decade-long resistance to white colonization the area.
+1820 – 5 January 1855) was an Aboriginal lawman who figured prominently in accounts of conflict between British settlers and indigenous aboriginal peoples in the area of Brisbane in South East Queensland.
+Traditionally described as a murderer, savage and terrorist, he is now thought variously to have been a guerrilla leader or to have coordinated a decade-long resistance to British colonization the area.
 He was hanged publicly in Brisbane in 1855 by order of the Sheriff of New South Wales.

 Early life

 Dundalli was born into the Dalla tribes, probably as a son of the Dalambara clan.
 Together with his brother Oumulli, he grew up in the Blackall Range.
 The area had a rich regional economy, with fertile ranges spread out over areas of spectacular scenery, with waterfalls plunging into deep gorges.
 These uplands of the Glass House Mountains and the D'Aguilar, Conondale and Jimna ranges were the homelands of the Dalla, who spoke a language closely related to Kabi Kabi.
 His name Dundalli was that taken on his initiation into full tribal status, and meant wonga pigeon.
 His brother Oumulli's name meant "breast", which may also refer to the same species of pigeon.
 Dundalli grew to be very tall, and the judge at his trial recorded that he was "the largest man I ever looked upon", well over 6 ft tall.